 Another potential comes from businesses whose accounts are either in arrears.
 Thankfully, enriched data can also solve this problem by identifying commercial prospects with unhealthy balance sheets.

 Complex business structures sometimes make it difficult to know who you’re dealing with.
 What you need is relevant, accurate and up-to-date information so that you can make quick and consistent customer assessments to meet AML and KYC requirements.
 Experian’s Financial Crime Compliance Solutions let you regularly risk assess your back-book to validate businesses in your existing portfolio.
 They also assist with real-time customer verification during onboarding, so you only accept the B2B clients that you want.

 If your application fraud checks haven’t always been as robust as you might like, you may already have accepted borrowers who never repay their debts.
 Or perhaps this is the first time they’ve defaulted on a loan.
 Either way, you need to find the fraud risks in your existing customer base fast before they damage your business.

 As with other types of fraud checks, having a wide range of comparative data is key to spotting suspicious activity.
-Experian’s Fraud Open Account Monitoring (FOAM) service matches information in customer records to a range of data sources, then creates a score based on the potential for fraudulent activity.
+Experian’s Fraud Assessment for Open Accounts service matches information in customer records to a range of data sources, then creates a score based on the potential for fraudulent activity.
 Sources include Experian’s own modelled data, credit application information, death records, known fraud lists and more.

-Using a tool like FOAM also helps boost efficiency because its simple score system makes it easy to prioritise which cases should be investigated and to allocate resources effectively.
+Using Experian's Fraud Assessments for Open Accounts also helps boost efficiency because its simple score system makes it easy to prioritise which cases should be investigated and to allocate resources effectively.
 If you want to impress your boss, a tool that can help you manage your caseload is crucial.